 From 1910 to 1914, the Irish Transport and General Workers’ Union would be one of the major players and it’s membership would triple, growing from five thousand to fifteen thousand.
 The 1913 Dublin Lockout would cement the both the union and James Larkin as leaders of the Irish labor movement.
 Read more: Jim Larkin | Biography and Jim Larkin | Wikipedia

 After labor’s defeat in the Great Labour Unrest, and during the outbreak of the First World War, James Larkin found himself in America.
-He was attempting to raise money and support for the Easter Rising in support of Clan na Gael and their fight against Britain.
 However, as World War One raged, his pro-Germany stance would alienate himself from the American Left and draw American ire.

 Eventually, James Larkin would be arrested and spend three years in prison before being pardoned and deported back to Ireland.
 His reputation in tatters, he would spend the rest of his life trying to rebuild himself to where he once was, but wouldn’t achieve the same kind of international or even national renown.